Daemon

 Trigger a Flow when a Case is closed.
 Pass the case description and comments to the agent, then write the summary back to a custom field.

-Use a stateful conversation to ask a prospect a series of questions over time (e.g. triggered by different record updates), maintaining context across each step.
+Use a stateful conversation to ask a prospect a series of questions over time, maintaining context across each step.

 Classify Incoming Emails